Penne Pasta With Shrimp, Bacon, and Peas

 A Quick Dish for the Fall Season

-I found this recipe in one of my cook books but had to change it a little because there were ingredients in it that my husband would not like.
-This recipe is for four people but I made it for two, my husband and me.
+I found this recipe in one of my cook books, but I had to change it a little because there were ingredients in it that my husband would not like.
+This recipe is for four people, but I made it for two, my husband and me.
 My husband doesn't always love every recipe I try, but he did like this one, a lot.